• New

 Return policy

-After a career as a senior analyst in the IT sector, Alan Singlehurst applies his skills to the subject that had always struck him as illogical and full of dubious assumptions - man's view of himself.
-A lifetime of interest in the social and natural sciences had taught him that the big picture is too often neglected as academics pursue their own avenues of research.
-So he set about integrating many of the fields of study in his own quest for understanding.
-The project was successful, uncovering a hidden and unexpected reality.
-It is this that he now wishes to share.
+After a long career as a senior analyst in the IT sector, he turned his attention to the subject that had always struck him as questionable: humanity’s view of itself.
+A lifelong interest in the social and natural sciences had shown him that the big picture is too often overlooked as experts focus on ever-narrower fields.
+So he set out to integrate insights from multiple disciplines in a personal quest for a more coherent understanding.
+The result is an original perspective that he now shares with readers.

 Data sheet